Sxlitude/antinuke/README.md

 - once deployed, click `manage`
 - from the top-right menu click `view logs`
 - from logs you can see what's happening
-> ⚠️ You may see an error related to replit database on heroku which says *failed to parse value of ...*.
-Currently, i do not have a fix for it as replit db url keeps reseting by replit

 ### Have issues?
 if you find a bug in the antinuke or want to ask something about the bot, you can report it by opening an issue ;)